hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 ### Wow… that was so cool.
 What about provisioning  a VMware Datastore on-premises?

 Here is another example of using the virtualization API to provision a datastore out of an HPE dHCI system that is going to be deployed on-premises.
-The API that is used for the datastore provisioning is **POST {baseUrl} /virtualization/v1beta1/datastores**, which also requires a definition of this JSON structure with values in the **body (Payload)**.
+The API that is used for the datastore provisioning is `POST {baseUrl} /virtualization/v1beta1/datastores`, which also requires a definition of this JSON structure with values in the **body (Payload)**.
 The information about this JSON body is presented in the documentation below.

 ![](/img/create-datastore-on-dhci.png)

 *T﻿he above figure display the required body (Payload) to deploy datastore into a hyper-converged instance with VMware.*

 This virtualization API incorporates the virtual machine provisioning policy that is part of the HPE GreenLake for Private Cloud Business Edition.
-Use the HPE GreenLake for Private Cloud Business Edition API **GET {baseUrl}/private-cloud-business/v1beta1/vm-provisioning-policies** to obtain the **provisioningPolicyId** and enter it into the Body JSON key-pair values.
+Use the HPE GreenLake for Private Cloud Business Edition API `GET /private-cloud-business/v1beta1/vm-provisioning-policies` to obtain the **provisioningPolicyId** and enter it into the Body JSON key-pair values.

 ![](/img/get-provisioning-policy-for-pcbe-in-dhci.png "get the provisioning policy for deploying datastores in a dHCI using PCBE")